Andrey-Lukashov/backendchallenge/README.md

 # Python Backend Challenge
 This app was built as a part of Python backend challenge using Flask and postgresql.
-It is a service that lets you create drivers, cars and branches.
-Car can be assigned to a car or a branch.
+It is a service that lets you perform CRUD operations on Car, Drivers and Branch records.
+## Task
+Please see README_old.md
+## Attempted levels
+- Novice
+- Expert
 # API Documentation
 ## Car
+Represents possible operations (CRUD at the moment) to the Car records in the database.
+Can be assigned a Branch or Driver record during /car/create or via /car/update.
+Can assign Car to Driver or Branch.
+Branch record must exist and Branch must not exceed its capacity.
 ### Methods
 #### POST /car/create
 Creates a car object and saves it to database.